saifullah73/Test-Suite-Reduction/tools/README.md

 # Tool Support
-A set of custom developed javascript tools to speed up and assist in reaserch activites
+A set of custom developed javascript tools to speed up and assist in reasearch activites
 ## Descriptions
 ### datasetGenerator.js
-This tools generated a dataset from mutode2 output of a package.
+This tools generates a dataset from mutode2 output of a npm package.
 It will generate all possible combinations of test cases and would insert rows with 0 or 1 at corresponding indices of test case number.
 0 indicates a test case is picked and 1 indicates it was dropped for this particular sample.
-Each row has an output which is the mutation score achieved by the selected test cases.
+Each row has an output which is the mutation score acheived by the selected test cases.
 It will generate an output.csv file
 `node datasetGenerator.js <path to csv output from mutode>`

 ### combinationScorer.js